The former Polish church of St John the Baptist in Salem, photo Jan Skłodowski, all rights reserved

 Polonica in Salem: St Joseph's house and Polish church

-The town of Salem in the USA today is primarily famous for the witch trials at the end of the 17th century.
+The town of Salem in the USA today is primarily known for the witch trials at the end of the 17th century.
 However, Polish traces can also be found here, as the community of Poles was quite numerous in the state of Massachusetts at the beginning of the 20th century.

 Salem and emigrants from Europe

 Salem is located on the east coast of the United States in the New England region, in Essex County near Boston.
 This historic town, founded by English settlers in 1626, was one of the most important trading ports on the Atlantic coast at the time.
 It is also known for the witch trials that took place in the late 17th century.
-Today, it has a population of approximately 45 000, and its former position as a major centre of world maritime trade and its partially preserved historic buildings make it a point of interest for tourists and historians in the United States.
+Today, it has a population of approximately 45 000, and its former position as an important centre of world maritime trade and its partially preserved historic buildings make it a point of interest for tourists and historians in the United States.
 Also those coming from Poland to discover the traces of material and spiritual culture left by the once numerous and well-organised community of Polish settlers.

 The influx of European emigrants to Salem increased rapidly in the wake of the progressive industrial revolution (1760-1840), and the maritime trade and shipbuilding previously developed in the area gave way to new industries.
 Irish arrivals from 1830 onwards found employment in the emerging leather factories, French Canadians took up work in textile mills (cotton processing).
 Over the years, Italians, Lithuanians and Russians appeared, as well as Poles, who had been settling in Salem since around 1870.
 These were mostly landless or smallholders, mostly from Galicia (Austrian partition, where rural overpopulation was particularly severe).
 In 1900, there were about 50,000 Polish emigrants living in the state of Massachusetts (out of about 2 million newcomers from Polish lands then in the United States).